Consumer Medicine Information

 - prednisone, cortisone, or other corticosteroids, medicines used to provide relief for inflamed areas of the body

-- methotrexate, a medicine used to treat arthritis and some cancers
+- methotrexate, a medicine used to treat a

 - cyclosporin and tacrolimus, medicines used in patients who have received organ transplants